sidjohn1/smartthings/README.md

 <h2>Details:</h2>
 <b>TimelyPresence:</b> Smartthings smartapp that displays the current local time and the presence of the members of the house as the background.
 Images change from greyscale to color indicating presence.<br>
 <b>WeatherPanel ([Appshot](http://sidjohn1.github.io/smartthings/weatherpannel.jpg)):</b> Smartthings smartapp that displays inside and outside temp and weather infomation as a web page.
 Also has a random customizable background serviced by Dropbox public folders.<br>
+<b>ForecastHighLowTrigger.groovy:</b> Forecast High/Low Trigger smartapp for Smartthings.
+This app triggers a switch based off the forecasted highs or lows for the day<br>
 <b>Lights On, On Vibration.groovy:</b> Smartthings smartapp that turns on and back off a light when a sensor is vibrated.
 This app works well with a Smartsence Multi attached to your doorbell to detect when it has rung.
 The vibration of the ring will trigger the selected light to turn on.<br>
 <b>PlantLink-DirectMonitor.groovy ([Appshot](http://sidjohn1.github.io/smartthings/plantlink.jpg)):</b> Monitors your Plantlinks via [Kristopher Kubicki's plantlink-direct devicetype](https://github.com/KristopherKubicki/device-plantlink-direct) , and sends notifacations when your plants need water.<br>
 <b>PresenceManager.groovy ([Appshot](http://sidjohn1.github.io/smartthings/presencemanager.jpg)):</b> Manages presence based off lock code, presence, motion, contact and acceleration sensors.<br>